topisani/Discurses/README.rst

     $ pip install discurses

-Python 3.6 or more is required.
+Python 3.6 is required (as discord.py does not yet work with 3.7).

 If you're having trouble launching the application post-install, check your PATH variable.